celestiaorg/docs/how-to-guides/celestia-app-security.md

 - REST API (1317): Opened for API access.
 - Blocked IPs: Dynamic IP blocking is applied using blacklists like Firehole Level4 and Emerging Threats.

-## Set Up Cron to Automatically Update Blocked IPs
+## Set up cron to automatically update blocked IPs

 To maintain an updated list of blocked IPs, set up a cron job to fetch the latest blacklists every hour.
 Here’s how you can configure it.

-### Create a Script to Update the Blocked IPs
+### Create a script to update the blocked IPs

-Create a script in ```/usr/local/bin/update-blocked-ips.sh``` to download and update the IP blacklist.
+Create a script in `/usr/local/bin/update-blocked-ips.sh` to download and update the IP blacklist.

 ```sh
 #!/bin/bash